 They are a welcome alternative to pay day lenders and loan sharks which we advise you to avoid using.

 There are two Credit Unions that offer services to people living and working in Worcestershire.
-Use the links below to find out more about them.

 Have you ever been offered a cash loan?
 Did they fail to give you paperwork?
 Did they add huge amounts of interest to your loan?
 Have they threatened you?
 Are you scared of people finding out?
 Have they taken your bank card, benefit card, passport, watch or other valuables from you?